kis87988/goBoard/README.md

 # goBoard
 This is a goBoard project:
+It is a scurm project board that we can use for plan.

 Requare: must instill npm, nodejs
 Start the project:
-	1) first time ONLY, do "npm install -g @angular/cli"
+1) FIRST TIME ONLY, do "npm install -g @angular/cli"
 2) go to goBoard folder
 3) npm install
 4) npm start

-For websocket server:
-	1) go to server folder under goBoard folder
-	2) npm install
-	3) node server.js &